vidbregar/Blue-Podcast/README.md

 <span style="color:red">Note that the LISTEN_NOTES_API_KEY has to be surrounded by <b>double quotes ("")</b></span>

-Blue Podcast is also connected to **Firebase**, so it requires google-services.json file.
+Blue Podcast is connected to **Firebase**, so it requires google-services.json file.
 You can follow instructions [here](https://firebase.google.com/docs/android/setup).
 Note that the app is available in two falvors (free and paid) when connecting it to the Firebase.
-A helpful [resource](https://medium.com/@Miqubel/multiple-build-types-in-firebase-on-android-6f6715f6dd83)
+A helpful [resource](https://medium.com/@Miqubel/multiple-build-types-in-firebase-on-android-6f6715f6dd83).

 ### API keys
 Listen Notes: [Get your Listen Notes API key here](https://market.mashape.com/listennotes/listennotes)